 Petra Krylová is a programme coordinator working with Owen Barder on the Commitment to Development Index and Europe Beyond Aid initiatives.
 Prior to joining CGD, Petra lectured and researched on project management, evaluation, and development assistance (of primarily non-DAC donors) at Palacky University, Czech Republic.
 She is a former director of a NGO that focuses on development education and awareness-raising in the Czech Republic.
 She served as a member of the Board of Directors of the Czech national platform of development NGOs.
 Petra is a graduate from Palacky University with a MA (Hons) in International Development Studies.

-Alice Lépissier, Research Assistant
+Alice Lépissier, Research Associate

 Alice Lépissier works with Alex Cobham on the development impact of illicit financial flows and on effective taxation for development.
 She also works on a climate change mitigation policy proposal with Owen Barder.
 Prior to joining CGD Europe, she served as a consultant on climate-change adaptation and interned at the African Secretariat of the International Council for Local Environmental Initiatives (ICLEI) in Cape Town.
 Originally from France, Lépissier holds a BA in European politics from University College London where she spent a year abroad at the Universidad Complutense de Madrid.
 She also holds a MSc in economics and public policy from Sciences Po and École Polytechnique, and a MSc in economic history from the London School of Economics.